Masters in Romance Languages

 Yes.
-We can transfer up to three courses (9 hours) provided they are at the graduate level.
+We can transfer up to three courses (9 or 12 credit hours) provided they are at the graduate level.
 You must complete 9 credits (3 courses) in our program before we will transfer the credits.

 Pretty much.
 Most of the graduate classes with the prefix FREN or SPAN are taught entirely in the target language.
 ROML classes, because they are cross-listed, are usually taught in English.